uw-madison-comps/uw-madison-comps.github.io/index.md

 ---

 ## Computational Plant Sciences
-This group is dedicated to connecting plant scientists across the UW-Madison and support collaborations concerning computational research practices.
+This group is dedicated to connecting plant scientists across the UW-Madison and supporting collaborations for computational research practices.

 <br>